Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 The plant has suffered multiple blackouts since the beginning of the war, falling back on emergency diesel generators and safety systems.

-A Russian missile also hit a trolleybus at the Dnipro hydroelectric station, officials said.
+Eight Russian missiles hit Ukraine's largest hydroelectric plant, causing "very significant" damage to the facility, the office of Ukraine's Prosecutor General said.

-Photos on social media showed a fire raging on the dam and the burnt-out carcass of the vehicle.
+Photos on social media showed a fire raging on Dnipro Hydroelectric Station and the burnt-out carcass of a trolleybus.

-Three people were killed in Zaporizhzhia, the city where the power station is located, Governor Ivan Fedorov said.
-He did not say whether it was in the strike on the dam.
+Three people were killed in Zaporizhzhia, the city where the power station is located, including the driver of the trolleybus, which was traversing the dam when a missile hit, Governor Ivan Fedorov said.

-In Russia, a woman was killed and others wounded in a strike on Friday on Russia's Belgorod, said the governor of the region along the border with Ukraine, where Kyiv has stepped up attacks.
+In Russia, a woman was killed in a strike on Russia's Belgorod region, which borders Ukraine, the governor said.

 And Moscow's FSB security service said it had arrested seven pro-Ukrainian partisans in the capital, the latest in a flurry of similar cases.